-In collaboration with your League, HistoryIT will also reach out to all League members with a call to share any materials they may be holding.
+In collaboration with chapter and alumni representatives, HistoryIT will also reach out to all chapter alumni with a call to share any materials they may be holding.
 These materials will be returned to individual donors should they wish.
-Alternatively, they will be housed along with the League archive.
+Alternatively, they will be housed along with the chapter archive.

 If your archive’s size exceeds the specification of your package level, HistoryIT will provide a detailed plan to add the remaining items in future phases.

 Why is it so expensive to create a digital archive?

 Creating a digital archive involves far more than simply scanning or photographing material.
 When undergoing digital preservation, quality imaging is critical.
 Specific guidelines must be followed in order to generate high resolution images that meet certain light color, and focus specifications.
 The goal of digital preservation imaging is to produce a file that is as close a replica of the original artifact as is possible to create.

 Once the imaging stage is complete, actual digitization begins.
 To make your digital collection meaningful, people must be able to find and navigate your digital records.
 This requires creating searchable information that describes each image.
 Without this important, but involved step, you simply have a haystack of digital needles.
 HistoryIT tags every single person in the digital archive, as well as provides tags for subjects, events, locations and eras.
 Our approach allows online visitors to find linkages among the items, and easily view or read the digitized original item.

 Are there any ongoing costs to maintain the digital archive?

 Yes.
 An annual fee is required for your digital archive software license, which allows you to access, manage, expand and share digital artifacts.
 Depending on the selected package, this fee is $500, $800 or $1,000 per year.
 Multi-year licenses for a discount are available.